mabujaber/ab-java-training/README.md

 ## 2.6 Composition
 Is a technique to combine multiple functions into a single function which uses the combined functions internally.

+## 3 Optional

+Optional came to help avoid the null pointer exception